-Let's say you need to hardface an auger/screw for example; positioning the job so that every weld is in a horizonal / downhand position may be very difficult, if not impossible.
+Let's say you need to hardface an auger/screw for example; positioning the job so that every weld is in a horizonal / downhand position may be very difficult.
 In such applications, SD-980 works well and can be applied vertical-up, vertical-down or even overhead if needed.

-Platinum SD-980 is a great "all-rounder", combining excellent abrasion resistance with moderate impact strength.
-This makes it a great choice for metal-to-ground (or ground-engaging) applications where shock and blows are likely to occur.
+Platinum SD-980 is a great "all-rounder", combining abrasion resistance with moderate-to-high impact strength.
+This makes it a great choice for metal-to-ground (or ground-engaging) applications where frequent &/or heavy shock and blows are likely to occur.

 SD-980 is also suitable for metal-to-metal applications such as shear & guillotine blades, punch dies, tracks, pulleys, etc.

 - Shear blades

 - Guillotine blades, punch dies